 Because the City does not currently manage or operate a public beach, the Central City Potential Swimming Beach Study was commissioned to examine the feasibility of establishing a public swimming beach on the Willamette River.
-The study results will be presented to the Portland City Council in early 2017.
+The study results will be presented to the Portland City Council in spring 2017.

 The Swimming Beach Study:

 - Investigates key criteria for development of a safe, accessible public swimming beach.